-Various online databases and documentation projects have been created to preserve the history of concentration camps.
-These resources often include comprehensive lists of camps, their locations, and additional information.
-Some well-known databases include the United States Holocaust Memorial Museum’s website and Yad Vashem’s Central Database of Shoah Victims’ Names.
+Not only there are numerous online databases and documentation projects designed to depict and record the history of concentration camps.
+Some of these available resources may contain complete lists of camps and their places and sometimes additional information may also be availed.
+Some of them are WWW site of the United States Holocaust Memorial Museum and ‘The Central Database of Shoah Victims’ Names of Yad Vashem.

 Respecting the Memory